-Service Data Name Definition Number of Indigenous Client Consultations The total number of consultation or assessment sessions provided to an Indigenous service provider by a specialist about specific client(s) during the reporting period.
+Service Data Name Definition Total Number of Program Consultations The total number of consultations provided to agency staff by a specialist about a particular program or service (e.g., advice about brief service model) during the reporting period.
+Total Number of Referrals from Indigenous Organizations The total number of referrals received from Indigenous owned/operated oragnizations during the reporting period.
+Number of Indigenous Client Consultations The total number of consultation or assessment sessions provided to an Indigenous service provider by a specialist about specific client(s) during the reporting period.
 Number of Indigenous Education Sessions The total number of education sessions provided to agency staff at an Indigenous owned/operated organization by a specialist (e.g., cognitive behaviour therapy) during the reporting period.
 Number of Indigenous Program Consultations The total number of consultations provided to agency staff at an Indigenous owned/operated organization by a specialist about a particular program or service (e.g., advice about brief service model) during the reporting period.
 Number of Client Consultations at a Youth Justice Facility provider at a secure custody/ detention facility or an open custody/detention facility about specific client(s) during the reporting period.
 Number of Program Consultations at a Youth Justice Facility The total number of program consultations provided to staff in a secure custody/ detention facility or an open custody/detention facility about a particular program or service (e.g. advice about brief service model) during the reporting period.

-Number of Client Consultations at a Probation Office The total number of consultation or assessment sessions provided to a service provider at a probation office by a specialist about specific client(s) during the reporting period.
+Service Data Name Definition Number of Client Consultations at a Probation Office The total number of consultation or assessment sessions provided to a service provider at a probation office by a specialist about specific client(s) during the reporting period.
 Number of Program Consultations at a Probation Office The total number of consultations provided to agency staff at a probation office by a specialist about a particular program or service (e.g., advice about brief service model) during the reporting period.